AndersDeath/diary2/000-current.md

 # 15 November - Wednesday - Yerevan - 412 day of immigration

 I terminated a contract with Rostelecom today.
 Everything went fine with it.
+I also bought some souvenirs for my colleges.